bluesky66-dev/kibana/docs/development/core/server/kibana-plugin-core-server.elasticsearchconfig.username.md

 ## ElasticsearchConfig.username property

-If Elasticsearch is protected with basic authentication, this setting provides the username that the Kibana server uses to perform its administrative functions.
+If HyperSec is protected with basic authentication, this setting provides the username that the Kibana server uses to perform its administrative functions.

 <b>Signature:</b>